alexiswhng/spotify_dashboard/README.md

 This project covered
 - Python scraping and using spotify API
 - PowerBI dashboard designing and formatting using PowerPoint
-- Leveraging PowerBI external toosl like Bravo
+- Leveraging PowerBI external tools like Bravo
 - Leveraging visuals like HTML Content and Deneb Visuals

 Final Product: